List append() Method in Python Explained with Examples

 Example 1: Pushing a Single Item to a List

-In this example, observe a list of fruits where we attempt to add a new fruit, signifying the addition of a single element to the existing list and consequently increasing its length by one.
-This method does not have an associated return value.
+In this example, we see a list of fruits where we add a new fruit, increasing the list’s length by one.
+It’s important to note that this method does not return any value.

 # Created a list